devopsdojoconsortium/dojoconsortium.org/content/continuous-delivery/cd-anti-patterns.md

 All stories should be defined with declarative and testable acceptance criteria.
 This dramatically reduces the amount of waiting and rework once coding begins and enables a much smoother testing workflow.

 Acceptance criteria should define "done" for the story.
-No behavior other than that specificed by the acceptance criteria should be implemented.
-This prevents scope creep and gold-plating and makes delivery much more consistant.
+No behavior other than that specified by the acceptance criteria should be implemented.
+This prevents scope creep and gold-plating and makes delivery much more consistent.

 ### Stories too large